 Over the last several years, we have observed an increase in lake foam on Canandaigua Lake.
-Scientific analysis has determined that the foam is of biological origin, and is not dangerous or toxic.
+Scientific analysis has determined that the foam is of biological origin.
 But….

 Just what is that foam anyway?

 The foaming of surface waters on lakes is not a new phenomenon.
 It is a natural process that has been going on for a long time in many different parts of the world.
 Foam is created when the surface tension of water (attraction of surface molecules to each other) is reduced and the air is mixed in, forming bubbles.
 When organisms, such as algae, plants, fish and/or zebra mussels die and decompose they release cellular products (surfactant) into the water, which reduces the surface tension.
 When the wind blows, the waves on the lake agitate this surface agent, thus transforming it into sudsy white foam.
 Currents and boats also mix air with the organic compounds present in the lake to produce foam.
 The foam will frequently form parallel streaks in the open water, caused by wind-induced surface currents.
 It will also collect in large quantities on windward shores, coves, or in eddies.
 This is especially true on the east shore of Canandaigua Lake.
 Over the past years Skaneateles Lake, Cayuga Lake, Keuka Lake and Oneida Lake have also experienced foam.
 We have also had substantial foam on the lake in September of 2001 and then again in 2006.
 We have periodically seen foam in recent years as well.